 Tinos: This island’s name comes from the Greek word “tanaos,” which means “long,” perfectly describing the island’s shape.

 Ithaca: This name derives from the Greek word “ithys,” meaning straight and long, or in other words, the elongated island.

 Sifnos: This island was named after the Greek hero Sifnos, the son of the hero Sounion; he was the island’s first inhabitant.

 Paxos: This name derives from the word passion (“pathos” in Greek).
 The Greek God Poseidon, who had fallen madly in love with the nymph Amphitrite, could only make her love him if he gave her a piece of land that was her own.
 Hence, he cast his trident, cutting off a piece of the island of Corfu, which moved a bit to the south and gave it to the nymph.

 Angistri: In ancient times, this island was called Kekrifalia, which meant reef, because of its size and shape.
 Later, however, it was renamed to Angistri (hook) because it is “hooked” to Aegina.

 Poros: Poros is actually two islands.
 One, called Spheria, is named after Spheros, the charioteer of Pelop’s chariot who died and was buried on that island.
-(And, for the record, the Peloponnese was named after Pelop).
+For the record, the Peloponnese was also named after Pelop.
 The other island was Kalavria (meaning “good aura” in Greek), named so because it had a good aura.
-The two islands became named as one in name because there is a small opening, or passage (“poros” in Greek) that separates the island from the mainland town of Galatas.
+Later on, a single name was given to both islands because there is a small opening, or passage (“poros” in Greek) that separates the island from the mainland town of Galatas.